blynkkk/blynkkk.github.io/readme.md

 #Widgets
+Widgets are interface modules.
+Each of them performs a specific input/ output function when communicating with the hardware.

 There are 4 types of Widgets:

 - **Controllers** - they send commands to hardware.
 Use them to control your stuff
 - **Displays** - used for various vizualizations of data that comes from hardware to the smartphone
 - **Notifications** - are various widgets to send messages and notifications.
 - **Others** - widgets that don't belong to any category

+Each Widget has it's own settings.

+Some of the Widgets(e.g. E-mail Widget) are used to enable some functionality and they don't have any settings.

 ## Common Widget Settings
-Most of the settings are self-explanatory, but there are some hidden features that you can use.

-### Pin Selection
+### Pin Selector
-This is one of the main parameters you need to set
+This is one of the main parameters you need to set.
+It defines which pin to control or to read from.

->Screenshot
+**Digital Pins** - represent physical Digital IO pins on your hardware.
+PWM-enabled pins are marked with the ```~``` symbol

+**Digital Pins** - represent physical Analog IO pins on your hardware

+**Virtual Pins** - have no physical representation.
+They are used for any data transfer between Blynk App and your hardware.
-Read more about Virtual Pins Here
+Read more about Virtual Pins Here.

 ### Data Mapping
 >Screenshot